SJLennon/IBM-i-RPG-Free-CLP-Code/Printing/Readme.md

-# Printing Techniques, from RPG and CL.
+# Printing Techniques in RPG/**FREE
-# (Under construction)
 ##  Printing without O-Specs or Externally Defined Printer Files
 IBM has made just about everything in free format RPG truly free format.
 Except O-specs.
 Instead of adding free format support for O-specs, IBM expects you to use a separately externally defined printer file.
 This can can do everything O-specs can, but is an extra object.

-But you can print without needing an externally defined printer file.
+But you can easily print without needing an externally defined printer file.
+Following is an explanation and two demonstration programs.

 It turns out to be easy in free form RPG, writing from a data structure, with code like this:
 ```